apache/parquet-java/parquet-cli/README.md

 mvn dependency:copy-dependencies
 ```

-Then, run the command-line using the `target/dependencies` for the classpath:
+Then, run the command-line and add `target/dependencies/*` to the classpath:

 ```
-java -cp 'target/parquet-cli-1.9.1-runtime.jar:target/dependency/*' org.apache.parquet.cli.Main
+java -cp 'target/*:target/dependency/*' org.apache.parquet.cli.Main
 ```